German Sci-Fi Author Kevin Groh Brings His Revered Superheroes to America

 Kevin Groh’s The Commander: Guardian of the Utopia is set in a distant future, and a far-away galaxy reflects the harsh realities of our world today.
 Kevin is a gifted writer and a passionate gamer with strong morals and hard-hitting questions about life.
 After winning over his German fans, Kevin Groh is bringing his acclaimed Omni Legends series to the US’s sci-fi & fantasy readers.
 The Commander: Guardian of the Utopia is here to entertain and take the readers on an adventure and raise questions about our evolution as a species.

-Kevin Groh’s book forces you to find the reflection of the hero within you.
-And here’s what he has to share about his writing, ideas, and inspirations
+The book forces you to find the reflection of the hero within you.
+Learn more about Kevin Groh, his ideas, and his inspirations in this interview.

 You’re a passionate gamer.
 How did that influence your decision of becoming a writer and creating your own universe, the Omni Galaxy?